lengstrom/fast-style-transfer/README.md

   - The project also borrowed some code from Anish's [Neural Style](https://github.com/anishathalye/neural-style/)
 - Some readme/docs formatting was borrowed from Justin Johnson's [Fast Neural Style](https://github.com/jcjohnson/fast-neural-style)
 - The image of the Stata Center at the very beginning of the README was taken by [Juan Paulo](https://juanpaulo.me/)

-### License
-Copyright (c) 2016 Logan Engstrom.
-Contact me for commercial use (or rather any use that is not academic research) (email: engstrom at my university's domain dot edu).
-Free for research use, as long as proper attribution is given and this copyright notice is retained.

 ### Related Work
 - Michael Ramos ported this network [to use CoreML on iOS](https://medium.com/@rambossa/diy-prisma-fast-style-transfer-app-with-coreml-and-tensorflow-817c3b90dacd)